 Compensation Committee - The Compensation Committee of the Company and the Bank reviews management's performance and compensation, and reviews and sets guidelines for compensation of all employees, including the Company's executive officers.
-This includes recommendations to the Board of Directors with respect to the executive officers' bonuses and long-term incentive awards under our stock option plan.
-Currently, the individuals serving as Chief Executive Officer and as executive officers of the Company also serve in the same capacities, respectively, for the Bank, except Ms. Wimmer, who only serves as an executive officer of the Bank and not the Company.
+This includes recommendations to the Board of Directors with respect to the executive officers' bonuses and long-term incentive awards.
+Currently, the individuals serving as Chief Executive Officer and as executive officers of the Company also serve in the same capacities, respectively, for the Bank, except for Ms. Wimmer and Mr. Beard, who only serve as executive officers of the Bank and not the Company.
 These executive officers are presently compensated for services rendered by them to the Bank, but not for services rendered by them to the Company.
 All decisions by the Compensation Committee relating to the compensation of our executive officers are reported to the full Board of Directors.
 Except for his own compensation, Mr. Asbury provides information and advice to the Compensation Committee regarding the form and amount of compensation of executive officers.
 No other executive officer participates in this process with the Committee.
 The Compensation Committee may not delegate its authority and has not utilized a consultant.